 It’s pretty straightforward.

-Paternity Leave in the Philippines is a government mandated benefit that employers provide for out of their own pocket.
+Paternity Leave in the Philippines is a government-mandated benefit that employers provide out of their own pocket.

 (This is also why Philippine Paternity Leave Requirements vary from company to company.
 To some extent, it depends on Company Policy.)